fscm/packer-vagrant-spark/README.md

-# Spark Image
+# Spark Box

-Packer templates to build a Vagrant Spark image.
+Packer templates to build a Vagrant Spark box.

 ## Synopsis

-This script will create a Vagrant image with Spark installed and with all of the required libraries.
+This script will create a Vagrant box with Spark installed and with all of the required libraries.

-The image also has Jupyter Notebook installed, with the Python and the Scala kernel available, that can be used to quickly test some code.
+The box also has Jupyter Notebook installed, with the Python and the Scala kernel available, that can be used to quickly test some code.

 ## Getting Started